Bilabonnement-eksamensopgave-2024/skade-microservice/README.md

 ## Overview

-The **Skade Microservice** is a critical component of the **Bilabonnement management** system, designed to efficiently handle all damage report operations.
+The **Damage Microservice** is a critical component of the **Bilabonnement management** system, designed to efficiently handle all damage report operations.
 Built using Flask and SQLite, it provides comprehensive APIs for managing damage types and damage reports, including retrieving, updating, and deleting records.
 The service implements a modular architecture with separate layers for API routes, data repositories, and database operations.

 ## Core Functionalities

 This microservice provides the following core functionalities for managing **damage types** and **damage reports**:
 ### Damage Types API

 Handles the categorization of damages by severity and repair cost.
 Provides endpoints to: